Symmetric Reduction and Hamilton-Jacobi Equations of the Controlled Underwater Vehicle-Rotor System: RCH System on a Generalization of Semidirect Product Lie Group

-In order to describe the symplectic reduction of underwater vehicle with two internal rotors, we need to first give the regular point reduction by stages of RCH system with symmetry on the generalization of a semidirect product Lie group $Q=W\times V$ as follows, where $W=G\circledS E$ is a semidirect product Lie group with Lie algebra $\mathfrak{w}=\mathfrak{g}\circledS E$, $G$ is a Lie group with Lie algebra $\mathfrak{g}$, $E$ is a $r$-dimensional vector space and $V$ is a $k$-dimensional vector space.
-See Marsden et al \cite{mamiorpera07, mamora90, marawe84a, marawe84b }.
-Assume that $G$ acts on the left by linear maps on $E$, and $G$ also acts on the left on the dual space $E^\ast$ of $E$, and the action by an element $g$ on $E^\ast$ is the transpose of the action of $g^{-1}$ on $E$.
+In the following we first give the regular point reduction of an RCH system with symmetry and momentum map on the generalization of a semidirect product Lie group.
+Assume that Lie group $G$ acts on the left by linear maps on $E$, and $G$ also acts on the left on the dual space $E^\ast$ of $E$, and the action by an element $g$ on $E^\ast$ is the transpose of the action of $g^{-1}$ on $E$.
 As a set, the underlying manifold of $W$ is $G\times E$ and the multiplication on $W$ is given by

 where $\sigma:G\to \operatorname{Aut}(E)$ is a representation of the Lie group $G$ on $E$, $\operatorname{Aut}(E)$ denotes the Lie group of linear isomorphisms of $E$ onto itself, whose Lie algebra is $\operatorname{End}(E)$, the space of all linear maps of $E$ to itself.\\